heija959/431-assignment/README.md

 The parser application (DocSearch/DocParser) prints to standard output the content of documents separated by a blank line.
 On it's own, this application serves little purpose, and is designed to be used with the indexer.
 It does make for a pretty waterfall of text, though.

+Assignment specifications were not clear on how the parser should accept a file.
+DocSearch/DocParser will just select wsj.xml, and that selection is hard-coded in.
+DocSearch/DocParserAlternate will accept a file the same way DocSearch/DocSearch will; via stdin.

+- DocParser: ```java DocSearch/DocParser```

+- DocParserAlternate: ```java DocSearch/DocParserAlternate < file.xml```

+I imagine DocParserAlternate to be useful when checking how familiar smaller files are parsed, such as wsj.small.xml, **but I used the regular DocParser to generate my indexes, and would much rather that program be marked instead.**

 ### Indexer

 The indexer (DocSearch/DocIndex) is built to take document content from the parser application.
 To create a fresh index: